fralvro/BLAS_DOCKER_R_Implementation/README.md

 * `--openblas` to run the test using the optimized OpenBLAS system.
 * `--atlas` to run the test using the optimized ATLAS system.
 * `--all` to run the test using both systems.
+* `--all_graphic` to run the test using both systems and displaying a graphical comparison.
 * `--help` to get more detailed descriptions of the commands.